DFE-Digital/early-careers-framework/documentation/service-rules/appropriate-body-users.md

 1. When the induction began for that ECT with that appropriate body

-2. What type of induction programme they are doing (FIP, CIP, DIY)
+2. What type of induction programme they are doing (Provider led or School led)

 On 1, there is validation that makes sure the date given isn't before the date QTS was recorded.
 This is because induction should only